South Korea in the Vietnam War: Evaluation

 American war planners are alleged to have leaned heavily on ROK forces, given their ability to carry out missions with considerable success.
 Koreans often outperformed other allied forces in Vietnam in lethality, organization, and professionalism.
-Other commanders were more critical and stated "Koreans made excessive demands for choppers and artillery support and that they stood down for too long after an operation.
+Other commanders whom interacted with them were more critical and stated "Koreans made excessive demands for choppers and artillery support and that they stood down for too long after an operation.
+He equated the total two Korean divisions to "what one can expect from one good US Brigade".

+Secretary of Defense Melvin Laird publicly and openly questioned their usefulness in the conflict and had notable conflict with Korean leaders during the US Withdrawal period, questioning their use in the conflict and threatening to withdraw funding for them.

+Some reports state that ARVN forces were instead effectively buffering Korean forces from the PAVN and providing actual security of most areas.
+Other reports indicate civilians often left the Korean occupied areas. and that areas Korean forces operated in experienced significant unrest and strengthening of Vietcong control.
+One countering author claims that widespread success of South Korean operations spread among the Viet Cong guerrillas which are claimed by one author as having caused the Viet Cong to avoid engagements with South Korean forces.

-As a component of the joint-service MACV, the South Korean Marines had a great deal of interaction with American Marines.
+As a component of the joint-service MACV, the South Korean marines had a great deal of interaction with American Marines.
 While the Vietnam War constituted the first military action on foreign soil for the South Korean marines since their formation, they claimed to have proven themselves to be highly skilled and capable warriors.
-All of the Blue Dragon Brigade's officers were trained in Quantico, Virginia or San Diego, California by the U.S. Marine Corps.
-In the Vietnam War, South Korean marines lacked organic aviation assets and American ANGLICO Marines were typically embedded within every South Korean company to coordinate fires, close air support, medevac, and resupply.
+All of the 2nd Marine Brigade's officers were trained in Quantico, Virginia or San Diego, California by the U.S. Marine Corps.